CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide/_index.md

 Intermediate-level Linux knowledge is assumed for this guide.
 You need to be familiar with basic text editing, Unix file permissions, and process monitoring.
 A variety of text editors are pre-installed, including `vi` and `nano`.

 You must have access to a Linux or UNIX shell.
-If you are running Windows, use a Linux environment like [Cygwin](http://www.cygwin.com/) as your command line tool for interacting with Cumulus Linux.
+If you are running Windows, use a Linux environment like {{<exlink url="http://www.cygwin.com/" text="Cygwin">}} as your command line tool for interacting with Cumulus Linux.

-If you are a networking engineer but are unfamiliar with Linux concepts, refer to [this reference guide](https://support.cumulusnetworks.com/hc/en-us/articles/201787636) to compare the Cumulus Linux CLI and configuration options, and their equivalent Cisco Nexus 3000 NX-OS commands and settings.
-You can also [watch a series of short videos](http://cumulusnetworks.com/technical-videos/) introducing you to Linux and Cumulus Linux-specific concepts.
+If you are a networking engineer but are unfamiliar with Linux concepts, refer to {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/201787636" text="this reference guide">}} to compare the Cumulus Linux CLI and configuration options, and their equivalent Cisco Nexus 3000 NX-OS commands and settings.
+You can also {{<exlink url="http://cumulusnetworks.com/technical-videos/" text="watch a series of short videos">}} introducing you to Linux and Cumulus Linux-specific concepts.

 ## Install Cumulus Linux

-To install Cumulus Linux, you use [ONIE](https://opencomputeproject.github.io/onie) (Open Network Install Environment), an extension to the traditional U-Boot software that allows for automatic discovery of a network installer image.
+To install Cumulus Linux, you use {{<exlink url="https://opencomputeproject.github.io/onie" text="ONIE">}} (Open Network Install Environment), an extension to the traditional U-Boot software that allows for automatic discovery of a network installer image.
 This facilitates the ecosystem model of procuring switches with an operating system choice, such as Cumulus Linux.
 The easiest way to install Cumulus Linux with ONIE is with local HTTP discovery:

 1. If your host (laptop or server) is IPv6-enabled, make sure it is running a web server.
 If the host is IPv4-enabled, make sure it is running DHCP in addition to a web server.

-2. [Download](http://cumulusnetworks.com/downloads/) the Cumulus Linux installation file to the root directory of the web server.
+2. {{<exlink url="https://cumulusnetworks.com/downloads/" text="Download">}} the Cumulus Linux installation file to the root directory of the web server.
 Rename this file `onie-installer`.

 3. Connect your host using an Ethernet cable to the management Ethernet port of the switch.